Tár: Additional reactions

 Austrian musicologist and anthropologist Bernd Brabec alleged that part of Lydia Tár's biography read aloud by Adam Gopnik mines his CV.
 In response, Brabec wrote an open letter to director Todd Field.
 In the letter, Brabec takes offence at the film mirroring particulars of his academic background and criticizes what he characterized as unfortunately minimal and shallow treatment of the Shipibo-Konibo people in the plot of the film.
 However, Amanda M. Smith, associate professor of Latin American and Culture at the University of California wrote in ReVista, the Harvard Review of Latin America, "Shipibo-Konibo cosmovision is not merely decorative in the film.
 It organizes the narrative's internal conflicts and reveals Tár as a tale of shamanic justice in a world where the Global North continues to take from the Global South."

-Writing in Art Forum, Ara Osterweil took issue with her colleague Amy Taubin’s critique of the film as being “carelessly racist” in depicting Tár’s fall from grace in the "filthy streets and decaying buildings of an unnamed Southeast Asian country.”

-Osterweill states “Amy Taubin has denounced the film’s Orientalist reduction of Asia to the equivalent of nowhere.
-Yet I would like to defend Tár’s problematic ending as self-consciously racist and deliberately ridiculous.
+Writing in Art Forum, Ara Osterweil took issue with her colleague Amy Taubin's critique of the film as being "carelessly racist" in depicting Tár's fall from grace in the "filthy streets and decaying buildings of an unnamed Southeast Asian country".
+Osterweill states "Amy Taubin has denounced the film's Orientalist reduction of Asia to the equivalent of nowhere.
+Yet I would like to defend Társ problematic ending as self-consciously racist and deliberately ridiculous.
 Radically departing from the style of the rest of the film.
-By racially highlighting the power inequities that underlie the composer’s erotic economy, the film shows that Tár’s supposedly rarefied communion with other geniuses is as predictable as the behavior of the politically correct, moderately talented “robots” she despises.
+By racially highlighting the power inequities that underlie the composer's erotic economy, the film shows that Tár's supposedly rarefied communion with other geniuses is as predictable as the behavior of the politically correct, moderately talented 'robots' she despises.
 It is a powerful moment of recognition for viewers—and of self-recognition for the character.
-Only by camping his film’s style to the point of parody can Field suggest that the ritual excommunications of cancel culture may be as exaggerated as the generic fantasies enacted by Tár’s gamer audience.
-While this unnamed Asian country is indeed stereotyped as exotic, the Western-centric composer confirms her valuation of music above all by seizing her new podium with a seriousness befitting the most esteemed Occidental stage.”
+Only by camping his film's style to the point of parody can Field suggest that the ritual excommunications of cancel culture may be as exaggerated as the generic fantasies enacted by Tár's gamer audience.
+While this unnamed Asian country is indeed stereotyped as exotic, the Western-centric composer confirms her valuation of music above all by seizing her new podium with a seriousness befitting the most esteemed Occidental stage."